jochemvogel/spotify-clone/README.md

 **[Live link](https://spotify-clone.jchm.dev/)**

 This is a Spotify clone created with Svelte(Kit) and Node.
+I don't know why I made this, but it was quite fun.

 ## Table of Contents